 Church Road, Woolton, Liverpool 25

-St Mary’s Church and its ancillary buildings form an attractive group at the heart of the Woolton Conservation Area.
-Whilst the church itself is of not of high architectural quality, it gains interest from its furnishings and decoration, and from its fine setting.
+St Mary’s church and its ancillary buildings form an attractive group at the heart of the Woolton Conservation Area.
+The church gains interest from its furnishings and decoration, as well as from its fine setting.

 Architect: R. W. Hughes

 Original Date: 1859